httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

         and the algorithm signature parameter, or the algorithm signature parameter and from the key material itself, the resolved algorithms MUST be the same.
 If the algorithms are not the same, the verifier MUST vail the verification.
-4. Use the received HTTP message and the signature's metadata to recreate the signature input, using the process described in {{create-sig-input}}.
-The value of the `@signature-params` input is the value of the SignatureInput header field for this signature serialized according to the rules described in {{signature-params}}, not including the signature's label from the SignatureInput header.
+7. Use the received HTTP message and the signature's metadata to recreate the signature input, using the process described in {{create-sig-input}}.
+The value of the `@signature-params` input is the value of the SignatureInput header field for this signature serialized according to the rules described in {{signature-params}}, not including the signature's label from the `Signature-Input` header.
-5. If the key material is appropriate for the algorithm, apply the verification algorithm to the signature, recalculated signature input, signature parameters, key material, and algorithm.
-The results of the verification algorithm function are the final results of the signature verification.
+8. If the key material is appropriate for the algorithm, apply the verification algorithm to the signature, recalculated signature input, signature parameters, key material, and algorithm.
 Several algorithms are defined in
     {{signature-methods}}.
+9. The results of the verification algorithm function are the final results of the signature verification.

 If any of the above steps fail, the signature validation fails.